Home » Tools » Cabinet Tools » Tools to Make Cabinet Doors

 • Final assembly and gluing of door stile/rails

-High quality cabinet doors are made with real wood panels.
-And real wood panels require a few extra tools, including the easy to miss pipe clamp.
+High-quality cabinet doors are made with real wood panels.
+And natural wood panels require a few extra tools, including the easy-to-miss pipe clamp.

 What’s a pipe clamp?
-A pipe clamp is literally that – a clamp that screws onto the end of a piece of black pipe on one end and “slides” over the other end for an infinitely adjustable clamp.
-And because of their design they have a massive amount of clamping force.
+A pipe clamp is – a clamp that screws onto the end of a piece of black pipe on one end and “slides” over the other for an infinitely adjustable clamp.
+And because of their design, they have massive clamping force.

-How many you’ll need is up to the time you have and number of doors.
-Since I prefer to leave door panels clamped at least eight hours, I have almost 30 pipe clamps from 36″ up to 120″ (they work great for face frames too).
-For most doors you’ll use two below and one on top and while clamping equally adjust pressure on the door.
+How many you’ll need is up to your time and the number of doors.
+Since I prefer to leave door panels clamped for at least eight hours, I have almost 30 pipe clamps from 36″ up to 120″ (they also work great for face frames).
+For most doors, you’ll use two below and one on top, and while clamping, equally adjust the pressure on the door.

 12. Wood Jointer for Ensuring Panel Sticks are Perfectly Flat